Skip to content

 Supply chains can have over hundreds of stages, multiple hundred geographical locations, and a multitude of payment systems and several entities and individuals involved.

-This has made it incredibly difficult for customers or buyers to truly know the value of products due to a significant lack of transparency.
 It is also extremely difficult to investigate these complex systems for suspicion of illegal or unethical practices, but this may not be the same for long.

 Blockchain infrastructure has the ability to bring all transactions and operations into one transparent system, where products like bacon can be tracked from the shelf at your supermarket all the way back to the location that the pig was born.